 - Have you ever been pregnant?

-- Have you ever been treated for a urinary tract or vaginal infection?
+- Have you gotten treatment for a urinary tract or vaginal infection?

 - Have you ever been touched against your will?

-- What treatments have you tried so far for this condition?
+- What treatments for pelvic pain have you tried so far?
 How have they worked?